nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_lists_for_message_structure.md.md

 |Uncategorised data | 826501000000100| Miscellaneous record | Uncategorised data |

 ### Secondary lists in the query response

+There are also 21 secondary lists that will contain data that is linked to problems or contained in consultations.
+These are detailed in the table below.

 | Purpose | SNOMED Code |SNOMED Preferred Term | List.title|
 | ------ | ------ |